heyanilthakur/Library-Management/README.md

 - Borrow books from the library.
 - Return borrowed books to the library.

+## Medium Article

+I've written an article about this project on Medium.
+You can read it [here](https://medium.com/@heyanilthakur/building-a-library-management-system-in-c-8bc0ff501a6e).

 ## Getting Started

 1. Clone the repository to your local machine: